Rathii007/AirResume/README.md

 # AirResume 🚀

-A web app to generate, match, and roast resumes with a cosmic twist!
-Built with a Next.js frontend and FastAPI backend, it includes a feedback form with client-side rate limiting and stores feedback in a SQLite database.
+A web app to generate, match, and roast resumes.
+Built with a Next.js frontend and FastAPI backend, it includes a feedback form that stores responses in a SQLite database.

 ## ✨ Features

 - Generate, match, and roast resumes.
-- Feedback form with client-side rate limiting (5 submissions per minute).
+- Feedback form to share your thoughts.
 - Space-themed UI with animations.

+## 🛠️ Technologies Used

+- **Frontend**:
+  - Next.js (React framework)
+  - Tailwind CSS (styling)
+  - Framer Motion (animations)
+- **Backend**:
+  - FastAPI (Python web framework)
-- SQLite database for feedback storage.
+  - SQLite (database for feedback)
+- **Tools**:
+  - DB Browser for SQLite (to view feedback)

 ## 🚀 Getting Started